SteeltoeOSS/Documentation/docs/management/info.md

 | `Sensitive` | Currently not used. | `false` |
 | `RequiredPermissions` | User permissions required on Cloud Foundry to access endpoint. | `RESTRICTED` |

->NOTE: Each setting above must be prefixed with `Management:Endpoints:Info`.
+>Each setting above must be prefixed with `Management:Endpoints:Info`.

 ## Enable HTTP Access